The 10 Weirdest Things About Icelandic People and Culture

 In the early 1900s, researchers first became interested in the genetic traits of Icelandic people; however, only recently, with digital technology and genome mapping, have scientists been able to maximize their research.

 There's a common misconception about Iceland circulating online that Icelanders use a dating app that shows how related people are to each other.
 That's simply not true.
-What Iceland has is a very extensive genealogical database that was created using the extensive genealogical records that Icelanders have diligently kept since settlement times.
+What Iceland has is a very extensive genealogical database that was created using the detailed records that Icelanders have diligently kept since settlement times.

 Additionally, in 1703, the world's first complete census of a country was compiled in Iceland, with 10 additional censuses compiled in the 19th century.
 These historical records give invaluable information about genealogy, which Icelanders can conveniently look up online if they're curious about their ancestors.
 This database, called Islendingabok (The Book of Icelanders), was opened to all Icelanders in 1997.